Yokota participates in multilateral New Year's Jump exercise

 |0

-This work, Yokota participates in multilateral New Year's Jump exercise [Image 4 of 4], by A1C Brooklyn Golightly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota participates in multilateral New Year's Jump exercise, by SSgt Jessica Avallone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT